Last updated on December 4, 2024

 While going to your room to calm down is a good idea, there are better ways to handle the emotional overload.
 Go for a long walk, ride your bike, or do a bunch of exercises (push-ups, crunches, jumping jacks, etc.).
 The activity will give your body an outlet for the adrenaline that is building up because of your emotions and it gives you something else to focus on.
 This works whether you are feeling angry, depressed, or overly giddy.

-Please realize that your parents, though imperfect, are trying to do their best by you.
-If you and your folk aren’t seeing eye-to-eye, take a deep breath, and consider how you might be making matters worse and how you can calm the situation down.
+Please realize that your parents, though imperfect, are trying to do their best for you.
+If you and your folk aren’t seeing eye-to-eye, take a deep breath and consider how you might be making matters worse and how you can calm the situation down.
 Never blame someone else, even a parent, for your decisions or your emotions.
 Yes, your parents might have made a bad choice because they didn’t understand, but don’t blame them for not being able to read your mind.
 I know it is hard to speak calmly or logically when your emotions have gone haywire.
-Since you and I realize this, it is best to cut your folk some slack.
-They just had a teen explode on them and their nerves are probably frazzled.
+Since you and I realize this, it is best to cut your folks some slack.
+They just had a teen explode on them, and their nerves are probably frazzled.

 Response: